Frank de Boer backtracks on 'ridiculous' equal pay comment

 Talks between players and governing body U.S. Soccer have broken down, with Rapinoe indicating she will continue fighting for equal pay.

-"They're the only employer that we could have playing for the national team, we're the only employees that they could have, so for better or for worse we're tethered together," she told ABC's Good Morning America.
+"They're the only employer that we could have playing for the national team, we're the only employees that they could have, so for better or for worse we're tethered together," she told ABC's Good Morning America on Thursday.

 "I think that if and when and ever they are willing to have a conversation about equal pay that starts there and goes forward, we're always open to that."